 I assume you have a boatload of Tulum activities on your list that you want to try on your Tulum trip, especially a lot of day trips from Tulum, so it’s important to decide on a mode of transport to get around quickly and easily during your stay.
 My advice, in this case, is to rent a car.
 It’s pretty safe to rent a car in Riviera Maya and makes going places a comfortable and enjoyable experience.

 You can book one online, but I recommend going to a renting company personally to avoid any last-minute additional charges that unsuspecting tourists sometimes face.
 Renting a car in Riviera Maya is fairly easy, but driving it around requires gaining some insight into the local practices there, so do read a few tips before you hit the road.

-There are an infinite amount of hotels in Tulum to chose from and for any budget.
-I will write a full post about it but in this section I just want to share my top favorites.
+There are an infinite amount of hotels in Tulum to choose from and for any budget.
+I will write a full post about it but in this section, I just want to share my top favorites.